Key Takeaways

 Avoiding Foreclosure

-If you're behind on payments, Tennessee's non-judicial foreclosure process moves quickly (40+ days).
+If you're behind on payments, Tennessee's non-judicial trust-deed foreclosure process can move quickly.
+Once it starts, the sale can occur about 30 to 45 days after the first notice of sale is published (Tenn.
+Code Ann. § 35-5-101), and most deeds of trust waive any post-sale redemption.
 A fast cash sale may help you avoid foreclosure and protect your credit.
 Learn more in our Knoxville foreclosure options guide.

 Divorce